shellphish/writeups/challenges/misc/nodejs/undefined-dice-2022/README.md

 ```
 Attached to the challenge was a single file, [index.js](./index.js).

+# Summary

+This challenge involves sending a JavaScript payload to obtain access to Node modules through built-in Node mechanics.

 # Understanding index.js

 The first thing I did was simply just read the contents of the `index.js` file and try and understand what it does.
 It removes almost all global variables, and undefines the function constructor field.
 The only global variables left are the `console` object and the `eval` function.
 After undefining everything, the script runs `eval` on arbitrary code sent through `nc`.